kiku2333/WhoColor-updates/README.md

 # WhoColor-updates
-This userscript updates the [WhoColor](https://github.com/wikiwho/WhoColor) userscript.
+This userscript updates the [WhoColor](https://github.com/wikiwho/WhoColor) userscript.\
+All results is obtained from the [wikipedia-project](https://github.com/kiku2333/wikipedia-project).
 # Installation
 Install the userscript using ``Tampermonkey`` or ``Greasemonkey`` for Chrome and Firefox: